I Corps (United States): New Guinea Campaign

 After this campaign the I Corps returned to Rockhampton, where it was engaged in the training of the Allied forces beginning to arrive in that area for the coming campaigns.
 From February 1943 until March 1944 the I Corps prepared for its next assignment, Operation Cartwheel.
 That mission was the capture of Hollandia on the north coast of Dutch New Guinea; the units allocated to the corps for this task were the 24th and 41st Infantry Divisions.
 The Task Force established itself ashore after a successful amphibious assault on 19 April 1944.
 It then began an offensive in that area to remove Japanese forces, before establishing air bases there.
 The battle was a vicious one; the jungles and swamps made difficult fighting ground, and it was not until 6 June that the area was secured.
 The entire Japanese 18th Army was cut off from its bases by the force.
 Following this campaign the corps directed the seizure of the island of Biak, which was secured by 24 June, to complete the advances necessary for the subsequent invasion of the Philippine Islands.
 On 20 August Major General Innis P. Swift succeeded General Eichelberger as commander of the corps.

+On 27 July 1944, the headquarters of the World War I-era I Corps was concurrently reconstituted in the Regular Army and consolidated with the headquarters of the currently-active I Corps, preserving its Great War lineage and honors.